 Mount a curtain rod on the wall near the ceiling behind the bed to drape a tapestry style fabric panel behind the bed.
 You can extend this look by mounting another curtain rod to the ceiling directly over the bed.

 Gauzy or sheer material can also be hung from ceiling hooks for the impression of a canopy draped bed.
 You can purchase a ready made ceiling canopy or design your own by stapling gauzy material to the ceiling.
-Watch how Meg Stone transforms a bed into a romantic focal point for detailed instructions.

 Arm Wall Mount